Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 That is why it is necessary to know as many different types of fonts as possible and which to use for the best possible results.

-We will tell you more about the four main types of fonts, different styles, typeface classification, and many other things that will be very useful to you.
+Today we are going to present you everything you should know about types of fonts – from the four main types of fonts, different styles, and typeface classification, to many other things that will be very useful to you.

 So let’s get started!